dcaribou/transfermarkt-datasets/README.md

 ```console
 make streamlit_local
 ```
-> :warning: Note the the app expects prepared data to exist in `data/prep`.
+> :warning: Note that the app expects prepared data to exist in `data/prep`.
 Check out [data storage](#data-storage) for instructions about how to populate that folder.

 ## [infra](infra)
 Define all the necessary infrastructure for the project in the cloud with Terraform.